emscripten-core/emscripten/site/source/docs/introducing_emscripten/about_emscripten.rst

 A high level view of the Emscripten toolchain is given below.
 The main tool is the :ref:`emccdoc`.
 This is a drop-in replacement for a standard compiler like *gcc* or *clang*.

 *Emcc* uses :term:`Clang` and LLVM to compile to WebAssembly.
-Emscripten also emits JavaScript that provides API support to the compiled code.
+Emcc also emits JavaScript that provides API support to the compiled code.
 That JavaScript can be executed by :term:`node.js`, or from within HTML in a browser.